Khalil Mack: 2017

 On April 20, 2017, the Raiders picked up the fifth-year option on Mack's contract.
 Heading into his fourth season, Mack had his eyes set on the single-season sack record.

 During a Week 2 45–20 victory over the Jets, Mack recorded four tackles and his first sack of the season on Josh McCown.
 In the next game against the Redskins, Mack recorded a team-high nine tackles and sacked Kirk Cousins once during the 27–10 road loss.

-After a Week 10 bye, Mack registered at least one sack in five consecutive games from Week 11 to 15.
+Following a Week 10 bye, Mack registered at least one sack in five consecutive games from Week 11 to 15.
 On December 19, 2017, Mack was named to his third straight Pro Bowl.

-He finished the 2017 season with 78 combined tackles (61 solo), 10.5 sacks, a forced fumble, a fumble recovery, and three pass deflections in 16 games and starts.
-Mack was ranked 16th by his fellow players on the NFL Top 100 Players of 2018.
+Mack finished the 2017 season with 78 combined tackles (61 solo), 10.5 sacks, a forced fumble, a fumble recovery, and three pass deflections in 16 games and starts.
+He was ranked 16th by his fellow players on the NFL Top 100 Players of 2018.